chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Connecting components with different widths

-Non-connectable operators implicitly truncate if a component with a larger width is connected to a component with a smaller width.
+Non-`Connectable` operators implicitly truncate if a component with a larger width is connected to a component with a smaller width.
-Connectable operators disallow this implicit truncation behavior and require the driven component to be equal or larger in width that the sourcing component.
+`Connectable` operators disallow this implicit truncation behavior and require the driven component to be equal or larger in width that the sourcing component.

-If implicit truncation behavior is desired, then `Connectable` provides a `squeeze` mechanism which will allow the connection to continue and implicit trunction to continue.
+If implicit truncation behavior is desired, then `Connectable` provides a `squeeze` mechanism which will allow the connection to continue with implicit truncation.

 ```scala mdoc:silent
 import scala.collection.immutable.SeqMap